-Definition: This data element records the number of persons injured in the crash and is derived by counting all persons with "Injury Severity" of (1, 2, 3, 4, 5, or 9) in the crash.
+Definition: This data element records the number of persons injured in the crash and is derived by counting all persons with "Injury Severity" of (1, 2, 3, 4, or 5) in the crash.
+This count includes fatally injured occupants.

 Additional Information: See Appendix E: Rules for Derived Data Elements for an expanded explanation of this data element and how it is derived.